-HINTs!!!.....exceptionally stiff clutch action can be due to worn, grungy and even broken parts in the clutch throwout bearing area, including the bearing, piston, etc. Do NOT fail to change the clutch cable if bad;...it can FEEL OK with the cable disconnected at the transmission end, yet be very stiff when in actual operation.
-Do NOT have the clutch cable running with sharp bends; nor have more than the ONE tie on the right down-tube.
-Be SURE to grease the bar lever clutch cable barrel-end and barrel itself area (moly!), and be SURE that the cable inner strands are NOT fouled by the slot in the bar lever as you pull the lever back towards the bars or move the lever up and down.
-Yes, that means to wiggle the lever UP AND DOWN, to see if there is so much play in the lever bushing (nylon and replaceable) that some strands foul in the lever slot.
-It is especially important that the cable end, called a cable barrel, be free to rotate in the clutch lever.
-Crimped area at the barrel end must not foul the lever either, and you might have to file that a bit.
+Exceptionally stiff clutch action can be due to a bad or wrongly routed cable.
+It can also be caused by a worn, grungy or failing bearing & even broken parts in the clutch throwout bearing area, including the bearing, piston, etc. Do not fail to change the clutch cable if it is bad; it can feel OK with the cable disconnected at the transmission end, yet be very stiff when in actual operation.
+Do not install the clutch cable running with sharp bends; nor have more than one zip tie on the right down-tube.
+Be sure to grease the bar lever clutch cable barrel-end & barrel itself area (moly!).
+Be sure that the cable inner strands are not fouled by the slot in the bar lever as you pull the lever back towards the bars or move the lever up and down.
+Yes, that means to also wiggle the lever angularly up and down to see if there is so much play in the lever bushing (nylon & replaceable) that some strands foul in the lever slot.
+It is especially important that the cable end, including its cable barrel, be free to rotate in the clutch lever.
+The crimped area at the barrel end must not foul the lever either, & you might have to file that a bit.
 Pulling the clutch lever slowly backwards will show by #1 eyeball if the barrel is moving freely.
-If not, unfasten the cable from the lever, and clean up any rough spots on the barrel, then re-reinstall, again using a moly grease on the barrel.
+If not, unfasten the cable from the lever, & clean up any rough spots on the barrel, then re-reinstall, again using a moly grease on the barrel.

 Throwout bearing, etc:

 Slipping clutch?
 STIFF or no clutch or slipping clutch ...when engine fully heated up (or even when cold)?